WPA2, WPA3, and Wireless Network Security Updates

 Articles published November 3, 2017 by Ben Killion

-This kind of attack does not help attackers recover the targeted Wi-Fi’s password.
-Instead, it allows them to decrypt Wi-Fi users' data without cracking or knowing the actual password.
-Merely changing your Wi-Fi network password does not prevent or mitigate a KRACK.
+While WPA2 networks were also susceptible to password guessing attacks from a vulnerability in the 4-way handshake, KRACK attacks were the first kind of attack against the protocol that didn’t rely on password guessing.
+Instead, they allowed hackers to decrypt Wi-Fi users' data without cracking or knowing the actual Wi-Fi password.
+Merely changing your Wi-Fi network password would not prevent or mitigate a KRACK.

-In this instance, installing the appropriate patch (software update) will solve this issue.
-Fortunately, many Wi-Fi and client-device vendors have already (or are about to) issue patches that will fix this security flaw.
-It’s recommended to patch and update your Wi-Fi and access points as soon as the patch becomes available.
+It’s recommended to patch and update your Wi-Fi and access points as soon as a patch becomes available.
 In addition to applying the patch, you can also install and leverage a Virtual Private Network (VPN) connection for mobile devices and workstations.
-While all security vulnerabilities should be taken seriously, it’s worth reminding you that this issue requires physical proximity to the wireless network.

 Cybersecurity: Defense in Depth

-When attacks like these are made known, it’s a good time to reassess your organization’s current security posture, and explore additional security options.
+When attacks and vulnerabilities are made known, it’s a good time to reassess your organization’s current security posture and explore additional security options.

 Technology services such as anti-virus, firewall protection, network monitoring, wireless security, and backups are layers of defense that minimize risk and enhance protection.
 Having a network that is protected behind an enterprise firewall and an elaborate network architecture is becoming a necessity, and can be the difference between being hacked and being secure.